 While we all get a lot of emails in our inboxes, this could be worth your time.
 Another one you might enjoy is the Travels with Kev email.

-2) Save money on Amtrak with a travel buddy
+2) Save money on Amtrak by getting a travel buddy

 While I am a solo traveler, having a travel buddy can save you money.
-It can be fun to share your experience with someone else; the bonus is you can save some cash.
+It can be fun to share your experience with someone else, and the bonus is that you can save some cash.

 This tip is more useful if you are sharing an Amtrak sleeping accommodation.
-There is one room rate when booking a room on Amtrak, and both passengers pay a rail fare, so if you share a room, you can split that room rate.
+When booking a room on Amtrak, there is one room rate, and both passengers pay a rail fare, so if you share a room, you can split that room rate.

-When booking two people in a room, the price on the screen is the price for both, provided you searched for two people.
+When booking a room for two people, the price on the screen is the price for both, provided you searched for two people.

 Another Way Two Passengers Can Save Money